EFDos/tourcast/README.md

 # Tourcast

 A Band's Touring Forecast App
--- Exercise the creation of a simple flutter application consuming the OpenWeather API.
+-- Exercise the creation of a simple flutter application using the OpenWeather API within 48 hours

 <img src="screenshots/screenshot.png" width=250></img>